 The estimated action rate is exactly what it says on the tin, it’s Facebook’s guess at how well your ad will achieve your desired objective.

-The ‘action’ mentioned in this crucial three word factor, depends on your campaign objective.
-If you were running a conversions campaign, it would be Facebook’s estimation at how well your ad will convert.
-The same goes for engagement, traffic , lead gen…
+The ‘action’ mentioned in this crucial three-word factor, depends on your campaign objective.
+If you were running a conversions campaign, it would be Facebook’s estimation of how well your ad will convert.
+The same goes for engagement, traffic, lead gen…

 …but Facebook’s estimate isn’t based on blind guesses.

 They track how well your ads are performing and adjust your Estimated Action Rate as they continue to run, as well as looking at your ad set, the quality of your campaign and your account history.